-In the thirties, many one room schools were located in the rural areas.
+In the 1930s, many one room schools were located in the rural areas.
 Their attendance would run as high as 35 or 40 in some districts and as low as four or five in other districts.

 The rural schools often offered their grades out of the usual order of first to eighth grade.
 For example, in the 71 rural schools in Daviess County, 75 students would graduate from the eighth grade.
 The children who finished the grades in the spring of 1932, had their eighth grade work the previous 30-31 school year; now they were taking their seventh grade work in 1931-32.
 In short, one could say the eighth grade work is given to students every other year.